StufMuff/SchrodingersObserver/README.md

   This is an extension of the evaluation tab.
 This gives a quick breakdown of who stacked with who, how many times they stacked together, and how much time they spent in the game stacked together

+### Brawl Log
+  This is an extension of the evaluation tab.
+This gives you a break down of all the brawls that have occured in the match and the results of those brawls.
+Under each player will be the opponent they faced.
+Under this opponent, there are 4 catagories; stun, by, block, by.
+This is intented to take up less space.
+'Stun' is the number of times the main player has stunned that opponent.
+The next 'by' is how many times that opponent has stunned that player.
+'Block' is the number of times the the main player has blocked that opponent.
+The next 'by' is how many times that opponent has stunned the main player.

 ### Evaluation Log Tab:
   This is just a gui view of the contents wrote to the CSV file for the evaluation log.
 Showing what each action that a player was graded for. *this is a lot easier to view in Excel but in the GUI for a quick referance.